clintmadeit/Clint-Tools/docs/troubleshooting/appimage.md

 ```

 # Adding the AppImage to the start menu
-If you wish to add the Stargate DAW AppImage to the start menu, when running
+If you wish to add the Clint Tools DAW AppImage to the start menu, when running
 the AppImage there is an action in the main menu (the "hamburger" icon in the
 upper left corner of the window after opening a project) to install (or
 uninstall) a start menu shortcut.

-This command will extract `stargate.png` next to the AppImage, and create
+This command will extract `clinttools.png` next to the AppImage, and create
-a `~/.local/share/applications/stargate.desktop` file to add Stargate DAW
+a `~/.local/share/applications/clinttools.desktop` file to add Clint Tools DAW
 to your start menu.

 Note that this must be done everytime you download a new version, otherwise